guidance-guarantee-programme/pension_guidance/content/appointments.md

 ---
-description: Free and impartial Pension Wise guidance appointments are coming soon - find out how they work, who's eligible and what you need to do to prepare.
+description: Free and impartial Pension Wise guidance appointments can help you understand your pension options.
+Find out how they work, who's eligible and what you need to do to prepare.
 ---

-#Free Pension Wise appointments coming soon
+#Pension Wise guidance appointments

-You'll soon be able to book a phone or face-to-face guidance appointment to help you understand your pension options.
+You can book a phone or face-to-face guidance appointment to help you understand your pension options.

 You’ll talk about: